-Allibules.
-DAILND DAISIA DRVAL1 - minimum depth Comment [JW10 6]: Minimum DRVAL2 NOBJNM depth in the whole ro oute or just in OBJNAM - should only be used if the individual object is not aggregated in a collection object ORIENT - direction of the traffic flow QUASOU RESTRN SOUACC STATUS TECSOU TRAFIC VERDAT INFORM NINFOM Remarks: • The route i must be cove ed by DEPARE objects. • A deep wa ter route part nay overlap a TSSLPT object. • The orienta ation of the de ep water route part is defined by the centreline of the part and is related to affic flow in the deep water route.
-To encode a complete leep water route, the DWRTCL, DWRTPT objects, and the navigational stated in the regulation defining the DW), may be aggregated using the R (see clause 15).
-The attribute OBJNAM on the C_AGGR object is used DW and the attribute INFORM or TXTDSC should be used to aprode to encode the name of the DW, and the attribute INFORM or TXTDSC should be used to encode textual information about the whole DW.
+- The route must be covered by DEPARE objects. - A deep water route part may overlap a TSSLPT object. - The orientation of the deep water route part is defined by the centreline of the part and is related to the general direction of traffic flow in the deep water route. - To encode a complete deep water route, the DWRTCL, DWRTPT objects, and the navigational aids objects (if they are stated in the regulation defining the DW), may be aggregated using the collection object C\AGGR (see clause 15).
 Where it is required to indicate the name of an aggregated DW, this should be done using a SEAARE object (see clause 8), or by populating OBJNAM for the most representative object in the DW.
-Where it is required to populate textual information for the DW, this should be done using a M\NPUB object (see clauses 2.5), with attributes INFORM and/or TXTDSC (see clause 2.3), or if the information is considered essential for safe navigation, using a CTNARE object (see clause 6.6).

-Deep water routes may be included with other routeing measures such as traffic separation schemes to comprise a complete traffic routeing system.
-To encode the relationship between routeing measures, the C\AGGR defining each routeing measure within the system (or the relevant object if the routeing measure consists of a single object) may be aggregated using ent associated with changes at clause 15 (TSMAD21 Action).
-To be reviewed and incorporated in EB once approved.
+Where it is required to populate textual information for the DW, this should be done using a M\NPUB object (see clauses 2.5), with attributes INFORM and/or TXTDSC (see clause 2.3), or if the information is considered essential for safe navigation, using a CTNARE object (see clause 6.6). - Deep water routes may be included with other routeing measures such as traffic separation schemes to comprise a complete traffic routeing system.
+To encode the relationship between routeing measures, the C\AGGR defining each routeing measure within the system (or the relevant object if the routeing measure consists of a single object) may be aggregated using C\AGGR to form a hierarchical relationship (see clause 15).
+The individual elements comprising different routeing measures must not be aggregated into a single C\AGGR.